|

 M.D., Mount Sinai School of Medicine, New York

-Course Taught: Pathophysiology Course (Director) and Physical Assessment
+Courses Taught: Director, Pathophysiology Course and Physical Assessment

 Research Interests: Performance-Based Assessment Utilizing Standardized Patients; Teaching of Clinical Skills